 - G’milut Hasadim (acts of lovingkindness).

-Each family, in consultation with their service leader (who must be approved by the Board chair) and the child’s tutor, can decide how to fulfill these requirements.
+Each family, in consultation with Rabbi Ora and the child’s tutor, can decide how to fulfill these requirements.

 Statement of simplicity: Excessiveness in any guise, such as often happens with parties, violates our understanding of the spirit of Judaism and the values of our community and thus should be avoided.
 The event should be held at a location consistent with the AARC’s values and practice.